weichen-qsnetwork/stratosnet.github.io/docs/docs-resource-node/ppd-terminal-subcommands.md

-getoz <walletAddress>                                          get current ozone balance status                                                         get current resource node status filestatus <filehash>                                          get current state of an uploaded file maintenance start <duration>                                   put the node in maintenance mode for the requested duration (in seconds) maintenance stop                                               stop the current maintenance downgradeinfo                                                  get information of last downgrade happened on this pp node
+getoz <walletAddress>                                          get current ozone balance status                                                         get current resource node status filestatus <filehash>                                          get current state of an uploaded file backupstatus <filehash>                                        get backup status of an file maintenance start <duration>                                   put the node in maintenance mode for the requested duration (in seconds) maintenance stop                                               stop the current maintenance downgradeinfo                                                  get information of last downgrade happened on this pp node